mayouni/stzlib/libraries/stzlib/doc/narrations/stzlist-in-strings-narration.md

 ## Step 7: Bonus – The Magic of `Q()`

 Tired of typing `StzStringQ()` every time?
-Softanza introduces the **`Q()` function**, a concise utility that elevates your data to the appropriate Softanza object.
+Softanza introduces the `Q()` function, a concise utility that elevates your data to the appropriate Softanza object.
 For our case, it conveniently wraps your string into an `stzString` object:

 ```ring
 ?
 Q('[1,2,3]').IsListInString()		#--> TRUE